rmrfslashbin/mastoban/README.md

 - A Mastodon app with the `admin:write:accounts` scope and an associated [access token](#setup_access_token).
 - Text to include in the suspension message.
 - Level of suspension.
 See [Mastodon Suspend Level](#deployment_suspend_level) for details.
+- A comma separated list of permitted countries.
+See [Permitted Countries](#deployment_permitted_countries) for details.
 - A [PSK (Pre-shared Key)](#setup_psk) to provide a security for the webhook.
 - Set up SSM parameters for the Cloudformation template.
 See [SSM Params](#deployment_ssm) for details.
 - Fix up the Makefile and AWS Cloudformation Template to suit your needs.
 See [AWS Deployment](#deployment_deploy_setup) for details.